ntn9995/pytagged/README.md

 In this scenario, the `path, tags, exclude` options are provided by the config file, while the `-xt` flag from the command line provides argument for the `extend-exclude` option.
 Note that the arguments from the cli take precedence over options from the config file.

+By default, if no config path is provided, pytagged looks for the default `pytagged.ini` file.
+If one exists, pytagged will use the options provided there as a base and update/override them with options from the command line as appropriate.

 ## Misc

 ### Modes